-Council has purchased an asset management information system known as BizeAsset with the view to better manage and maintain council assets and tracking lifecycle costs in order to improve the cost of ownership.
+Council has purchased an asset management information system known as Assetfinda (Universe) with the view to better manage and maintain council assets and tracking lifecycle costs in order to improve the cost of ownership.

-The core data has been entered in layers composing of Roads and Bridges, Stormwater, Water supply, Waste water, Buildings, Airports, Footpaths and street signs.
+The core data has been entered in layers composing of Roads and Bridges, Stormwater, Water supply, Waste water, Buildings, Footpaths and Kerb and Channel.
 The physical location is plotted on a GIS map using a line, a point or a region.
 Attached to these is an asset number, name, age and any other information needed to locate, value, maintain or use the asset.